 On June 6th 2013 the US SEC put out an investor alert regarding binary option scams.
 Read entire alert on the SEC website here.

-Our latest check on November 19th 2014, shows more than 250 different Binary Option Brokers.
+Our most recent check on April 11th 2016, shows more than 200 different Binary Option Brokers, with many scams still active.
 See the complete list below.

 We have not been able to verify that all of them are still operational but the ones with links are actively trading.